Full Text: <94>

 Abstract:

 The COVID-19 pandemic has devastated global tourism and recovery is proceeding very slowly.
-For many countries, tourism served as a major economic sector and investigating how to recover is essential.
-As China was the largest source of outbound travelers before the outbreak, study of the factors influencing Chinese intentions to travel overseas in the post-covid era is revealing.
-In April 2022, among the seven provinces (or cities) with the most outbound tourists from 2019 to 2021, 2,450 individuals responded to a questionnaire on daily mobility, tourism experiences, and the shifts due to the pandemic.
-Light Gradient Boosting Machine (LightGBM), a robust ensemble learning method, was adopted to quantify and visualize the impact of explanatory factors on outbound travel intention.
-In addition, the Optuna mechanism and SHAP instruments were employed for tuning hyperparameters and interpreting results, respectively.
-Findings suggest neither one-day nor multi-day tours have resumed to pre-covid levels.
+For many countries, tourism served as a major economic sector, so investigating how to recover is essential.
+As China was the largest source of outbound travelers before the outbreak, study of the factors influencing Chinese intentions to travel overseas in the post-COVID era is revealing.
+In Apr.
+2022, among seven provinces (or cities) with the most outbound tourists from 2019 to 2021, 2450 individuals responded to a questionnaire on daily mobility, tourism experiences, and the shifts due to the pandemic.
+Light gradient boosting machine (LightGBM), a robust ensemble learning method, was adopted to quantify and visualize the impact of explanatory factors on outbound travel intention.
+In addition, the Optuna mechanism and Shapley additive explanation (SHAP) instruments were employed for tuning hyperparameters and interpreting results, respectively.
+Findings suggest neither one-day nor multi-day tours have resumed to pre-COVID levels.
 Higher frequency of multi-day tours with further destinations, less car utilization in daily shopping trips, and moderate pandemic restrictions can boost the intention to travel abroad.
 The concerns and desires of different age groups for overseas travel need different responses.
-This study reveals the factors affecting Chinese outbound travel intentions and provides suggestions for the recovery of tourism in the post-covid period.
+This study reveals the factors affecting Chinese outbound travel intentions and provides suggestions for the recovery of tourism in the post-COVID period.

 Darkslateblue:Affiliate; Royal Blue:Author; Turquoise:Article